The G-invariant spectrum and non-orbifold singularities: Introduction

 The representations of the groups $H_i$ used above are shown to be representation equivalent in \cite{AYY}.
-The authors then let these groups act on $SU(2n)$ producing isospectral pairs of homogeneous Riemannian manifolds which are simply connected, yet non-homeomorphic \cite[Theorem 1.7]{AYY}.
+The authors then let these groups act on $SU(6)$ producing isospectral pairs of homogeneous Riemannian manifolds which are simply connected, yet non-homeomorphic \cite[Theorem 1.7]{AYY}.

-In Section~\ref{examples} we focus on the case $n=3$ and consider the isospectral pair $O_1 = S^{11}/U(3)$ and $O_2 = S^{11}/Sp(1) \times SO(4)$.
+In Section~\ref{examples} we consider the geometry of the isospectral pair $O_1 = S^{11}/U(3)$ and $O_2 = S^{11}/(Sp(1) \times SO(4))$.
 We use principal isotropy reduction to study these spaces and show that they have different isotropy type, maximal isotropy dimension, and quotient codimension of the strata.
 The most striking differences between these isospectral orbit spaces are given in the following theorem.

-\begin{thm} The orbit space $O_1$ is smoothly SRF isometric to a 3-hemisphere of constant sectional curvature whereas $O_2$ admits a non-orbifold point and therefore has unbounded sectional curvature.
+\begin{thm} The orbit space $O_1$ is smoothly SRF isometric to $S^3 / \mathbb{Z}_2$, a hemisphere of constant sectional curvature, whereas $O_2$ admits a non-orbifold point and therefore has unbounded sectional curvature.
 We conclude that constant sectional curvature and the presence of non-orbifold singularities are inaudible properties of the $G$-invariant spectrum. \end{thm}

-It is important to note that although the isometry between $O_1$ and the 3-hemisphere is a smooth SRF isometry, it does not preserve leaf codimension and we therefore can not conclude that these spaces are isospectral, cf.~\cite{AS2017}.
-Indeed, it can be shown by direct computation that the Neumann spectrum on the 3-hemisphere is distinct from the $U(3)$-invariant spectrum on $S^{11}$.
+It is important to note that although the isometry between $O_1$ and $S^3 / \mathbb{Z}_2$ is a smooth SRF isometry, it does not preserve leaf codimension and we therefore can not conclude that these spaces are isospectral, cf.~\cite{AS2017}.
+Indeed, it can be shown by direct computation that the Neumann spectrum on $S^3 / \mathbb{Z}_2$ is distinct from the $U(3)$-invariant spectrum on $S^{11}$.

-We note that the question of whether orbifold singularities are audible, i.e.~whether there exists an isospectral pair of orbifolds one of which admits singular points whereas the other does not (and is therefore a manifold), is an important open question in the field of spectral geometry, cf.~\cite{Sut2010}.
+The question of whether orbifold singularities are audible, i.e.~whether there exists an isospectral pair of orbifolds one of which admits singular points whereas the other does not (and is therefore a manifold), is an important open question in the field of spectral geometry, cf.~\cite{Sut2010}.
 Our examples demonstrate that this question can be reformulated in the more general orbit space setting: Does there exist an isospectral pair of orbit spaces one of which admits singular points whereas the other does not (and is therefore a manifold)?